 Indicator Target Collection

-Number of planning permissions for specialist No Monitoring of planning
+Number of planning permissions No target Monitoring of planning

-accommodation target permissions
+for specialist accommodation permissions

 Where decisions will use this policy, it is likely that the following information will be required:

 No additional information needed.
 Planning applications should clearly identify the proposed type of accommodation and the number of bedrooms.
 Information on existing specialist accommodation within the area would be required to demonstrate the need for such specialist accommodation.